-The as-yet-untitled pilot will be executive produced and directed by Adam McKay (Succession, Vice).
-Also executive producing are McKay's partner Kevin Messick, writer Max Borenstein, co-writer of the story Jim Hecht, Jason Shuman and Scott Stephens.
-Rodney Barnes is a co-EP.
+The as-yet-untitled series will be executive produced and directed by Adam McKay (Succession, Vice).
+Also executive producing are McKay's partner Kevin Messick, writer Max Borenstein, co-writer of the story Jim Hecht, Jason Shuman, Scott Stephens and Rodney Barnes.
 The effort is inspired by Jeff Pearlman's book Showtime: Magic, Kareem, Riley and the Los Angeles Lakers Dynasty of the 1980s.

 Below, meet the cast of the series and their real-life counterparts.
 Bookmark this page as The Hollywood Reporter will update it with the latest castings and status of the project.

 Clarke (Zero Dark Thirty, HBO's Catherine the Great) will play Lakers legend West, a 14-time NBA All-Star during his playing days who became the team's general manager in 1982.
 West is the cantankerous, tortured genius of basketball, who ought to be the perfect man to build the Lakers into a dynasty — if only he can get past his own worst enemy: himself.
 Clarke is repped by WME, Robert Stein Management and attorney Carlos Goodman.